nathanph/ms-thesis/4-literature/1-elections/1-american-elections/2-voting.md

   computer infrastructure have been fundamentally redesigned."

 ### Demonstrated Attacks
+The following is a review of Internet voting systems that research has shown to be susceptible to attack.

 #### Voting Over the Internet
 The **Voting Over the Interet (VOI)** system